 Also on May 21, 2012, the air quality designations areas for the 2008 NAAQS were published in the Federal Register.
 In this Federal Register, the only area in Massachusetts that was designated as nonattainment is Dukes County.
+All other

-All other Massachusetts counties were designated as attainment/unclassified for the 2008 standard.
+Massachusetts counties were designated as attainment/unclassified for the 2008 standard.
 On March 6, 2015, (80 FR 12264, effective April 6, 2015) EPA published the Final Rulemaking, "Implementation of the 2008 National Ambient Air Quality Standards (NAAQS) for Ozone: State Implementation Plan Requirements; Final Rule."
-This rulemaking confirmed the removal of transportation conformity to the 1997 Ozone NAAQS.
+This rulemaking confirmed the removal of transportation conformity to the 1997 Ozone NAAQS and the replacement with the 2008 Ozone NAAQS, which (with actually a stricter level of allowable ozone concentration than the 1997 standards) classified Massachusetts as "Attainment/unclassifiable" (except for Dukes County).